Confused about Essential Oils? Here are essential oil facts so you can better understand what they are, how to use them, and more.

 Where to Buy Essential Oils:

-After first joining with 2 multi-level marketing essential oils companies, I decided to do some heavy-duty investigating to figure out where to get the “best” essential oils for my money.
+Even if you know about basic essential oils facts, it's important to know where to buy pure essential oils.
+After first joining 2 multi-level marketing essential oils companies, I decided to do some heavy-duty investigating to find out more essential oil facts and where to get the “best” essential oils for my money.

 Furthermore, if you'd like you can go here to get a free copy of my new guide – Essential Oils – 10 Things You NEED to Know Before You Buy.

-I hope this all helps you make sense of a very convoluted industry.
+I hope these essential oil facts help you make sense of a very convoluted industry.

 Choose well and use the oils to benefit your life.